Sex Addicts Anonymous (SAA)

 How do I know if Sex Addicts Anonymous is right for me?

-SAA might be a good choice if you’re dealing with sexual behaviors that feel out of control or are hurting your relationships, emotions, or daily life.
-Attending a meeting (or two) can help you decide if the program is the right path for your recovery.
+SAA might be a good choice if you are dealing with sexual behaviors that feel out of control or are negatively impacting your relationships, emotions, or daily life.
+Attending a meeting can help you decide if the program is the right path for your recovery.

 Can I still attend Sex Addicts Anonymous if I’m an atheist?

-Yes, SAA welcomes people of all beliefs, including atheists.
-The program includes spiritual ideas, like mentioning a “higher power,” but how you interpret these is up to you.
-Many people adapt the program to fit their own values and beliefs.
+Yes, SAA warmly welcomes people of all beliefs, including those who are atheist or agnostic.
+While the program is spiritual in nature and mentions a “higher power,” each member is free to interpret this concept in a way that works for them.
+Many people adapt the program to fit their own personal values and beliefs.

 Is SAA a twelve-step program?